bowenliang123/cryptography/PRIVACY.md

 ## Introduction

-When using the `crypto` Dify plugin, we are committed to protecting your privacy.
+When using the `bowenliang123/cryptography` Dify plugin, we are committed to protecting your privacy.
 This Privacy Policy outlines our practices regarding the collection, use, and storage of your data.

 ## Data Collection